sahmedkh/PythonML/README.md

 # PythonML
-This Repository contains the programs taught and assigned in ITCS494 (Machine Learning)
+This Repository contains the problems assigned in ITCS494 (Machine Learning)